Last Updated: November 16, 2021

 Judging by those holiday spending stats, I’m not the only one that likes Christmas.
 The money that gets spent on Christmas every year is astounding.
 People aren’t holding back when it comes to spoiling their loved ones.

-Do you know what’s the most popular Christmas gift in the majority of the states?
-The iPhone.
+Do you know what was the most popular Christmas gift in the majority of the states in 2020?
+A Disney+ Subscription.

 Another thing that makes me very happy is that the good old tradition of giving cards is still going strong!
 People buy billions of them annually.